 When I could take my eyes off the circular pillars and the stories, they have on them, I saw the single Dwarpala on the right side of Antral Dwar or the door leading to the vestibule.
 The other space was empty waiting for the Dwarpala Murti to be fixed, or was it there but removed by the thieves?
 Antral is full of Madanika or Sur Sundari images, the beautiful women who are adorned with all kinds of jewelry and are considered Mangala or auspicious.

 The Garbhagriha or the sanctum has two Lingas and there is an interesting legend about it.
-There are Madanikas on the walls of sanctum as well.
+There are Madanikas on the walls of the sanctum as well.
 This is rare.
 The same lady pointed us to the meditation cave on the left and it felt like the perfect place to sit and meditate in complete darkness.

 It was time to go around the outside walls of the temple.
 I was lost in the sculptures of Shiva, Brahma, Vishnu & Devi punctuated by Madanikas in various poses.
 I did notice a lovely Krishna Murti.
-However, it was when our guide Shashank came and explained us the whole temple for more than an hour that each of these sculptures started talking to us, taking us back in time when a Kalyani Chalukyan king would have probably first built it.
+However, it was when our guide Shashank came and explained to us the whole temple for more than an hour that each of these sculptures started talking to us, taking us back in time to when a Kalyani Chalukyan king would have probably first built it.

 History of Kopeshwar Temple at Khidrapur

 There are different views on when this temple was exactly built.
-Sources point to it being first built in 7th CE, probably built by Badami Chalukyas.
-Other sources place it in 9th CE during the times of Kalyani Chalukyas.
-While yet other sources put it to 12th CE built by Shilahar Kings, who were earlier the vessels of Chalukyan kings.
+Sources point to it being first built in the 7th CE, probably built by Badami Chalukyas.
+Other sources place it in the 9th CE during the times of Kalyani Chalukyas.
+While yet other sources put it to the 12th CE built by Shilahar Kings, who were earlier the vessels of Chalukyan kings.

 My sense is that it is probably a 9th CE temple later enhanced by Shilahars.
 You do see a lot of incomplete elements in the temple.
-For example, the incomplete north and south Mukh mandapas, incomplete carvings on pillars with markings for carving.
+For example, the incomplete north and south Mukh mandapas, and incomplete carvings on pillars with markings for carving.
 As they say, incomplete structures give you insights into the making of temples.
 The Shikhar of the temple is also out of sync with the rest of the structure.
-Temples anyway are on perpetual construction mode.
+Temples anyway are in perpetual construction mode.

 The temple thankfully has 12 inscriptions, 11 of which are in old Kannada script while one is in Devnagari.
 However, none of these inscriptions tell us about who built it and when.
-One of them dating to 1204 by Yadava Kings of Deogiri do mention the renovation of the temple, implying that the temple existed well before 12th CE.
+One of them dating to 1204 by Yadava Kings of Deogiri does mention the renovation of the temple, implying that the temple existed well before 12th CE.

 Marks of Aurangzeb’s visit in 1702 CE can be seen all over the broken images of the temple.
 Most faces and hands are broken, weapons are broken, as are the trunks of elephants that form the platform on whom the temple stands.